Ruby: The woman who started a business with only $21 - NewsBreak

 Editor’s note: During Hispanic Heritage Month, the Tyler Morning Telegraph is highlighting Hispanics making a difference in our community.

-Behind a restaurant that has grown to become a Tyler staple, a woman who has endured many challenges is leading success in her growing empire.
+Behind a restaurant that has grown to become a Tyler staple, a woman who has endured many challenges is leading success in her growing Mexican restaurant empire.

 From humble beginnings and just $21 in her pocket, Ruby Abarca — a mother, wife and business owner — has used her growing restaurant as a tool to give back to her community, beginning with her own staff.